Phoenix-999/Prometheus-and-Grafana-Monitoring/README.md

   - targets: ['Your-Server-IP-Address:9100']
 ```

+Press Ctrl + X. Confirm saving by pressing Y. Press Enter to accept the current filename.

 Now, refresh the Prometheus web interface at http://your-server-ip-address:9090/.
 Navigate to the top of the website, click on 'Status' in the navigation bar, and then select 'Targets.'
 Ensure the instance value reflects your server IP address, and the Job should change to 'node,' as illustrated in the image below.

 ![03](https://github.com/iranxray/hope/assets/127796122/c10d5519-25f0-4669-a67a-7c64142b54f3)